mjackson/strata/README.md

 wide adoption in the node community many users are not familiar with using promises at all.
-This dependence on promises and a general lack of familiarity with the promises interface within the node community make JSGI a poor choice for a web framework that aims to gain wide adoption.
+This dependence on promises and a general lack of familiarity with the promises interface within the node community make JSGI a poor choice for a node-specific web framework that aims to gain wide adoption.

 # Installation